MaLSAMi/documentation/docs/distributor.md

 Now the distributor is running.

-Adding a job is possible via the add_jobs() function:
+**Adding a job** is possible via the add_jobs(taskset, monitor) function:

     dist.add_job(t,lm)

-This will trigger another function in which machines will be spawned acording to the set max_machine value.
+This will spawn machines acording to the current max_machine value.

 Note: You can repeat the above command to queue multiple jobs whenever you please.

 To view a list of detached qemu instances

-    sudo screen -list
+    sudo screen -ls

-To reatach to for example the screen with the name 'qemu1'
+To kill a detached screen type:

-    sudo screen -xr qemu1
+    sudo screen -X -S <name\_of\_screen> kill

-In a separate shell, you can trace the execution of the distributor by tailing the log file

-    tail -f log/distributor.log
+The log files of the genode instances are also saved in the log/ directory.

-7.Additionally, you can adjust the number of spawned qemu instances, max number of host machines, also while the distributor is running.
+Additionally, you can adjust the number of spawned machines, also while the distributor is running.
 See the distributor functions for more information.